owen-6936/create-github-issue/README.md

 - Requires `gh` CLI and `jq` installed (auto-installed in action)
 - Labels are auto-created if missing
 - Duplicate detection is based on exact title match
-- Outputs are safely escaped using multiline syntax
+- Outputs are propagated via a dedicated `verify-issue` step
+- CI matrix validates all core behaviors
+- Action is modular, expressive, and reviewer-friendly

 ---